mihails-strasuns/mood/README.md

 NB: This project is not developed anymore, only maintained to keep compiling with recent DMD releases.
+It can be still useful as an example/reference of doing some basic web with D + vibe.d.

 # MOOD
-KISS blog implementation in D tuned for programmers
+PoC blog implementation in D + vibe.d

 Based on http://vibed.org